Wisconsin Weather, Okra, and Jambalaya…

 - Cook at very high heat, such as by grilling or sautéing

 You can always pre-cook okra using one of these ways before adding it to your recipe.

 How to Select Okra

-Not all grocers stock fresh okra; if your store does offer it, you will most likely find fresh okra May through September when the fruit is in season.
-Another option is to look for frozen okra found in the freezer case in 12 to 16-ounce bags.
+Not all grocers stock fresh okra; if your store does offer it, you will most likely find fresh okra from May through September, when the fruit is in season.
+Another option is to look for frozen okra in the freezer case in 12 to 16-ounce bags.

-Gardeners who have an over-abundance of okra (which is often the case as the pods tend to mature all at once) can freeze the fruits for up to one year.
+Gardeners with an over-abundance of okra (often the case as the pods tend to mature all at once) can freeze the fruits for up to one year.
 To freeze okra, wash and stem the pods, blanch in a boiling water bath for a few minutes, dunk in a quick ice-water bath, cut into 1/2-inch pieces, and flash freeze on a cookie sheet before packing to freeze in vacuum sealer bags before freezing.

 The Wisconsin Tie to Jambalaya

 Photo courtesy of Wisconsin Historical Society, Creator: Unknown, Acadian House, Image 71156.
 Viewed online at https://www.wisconsinhistory.org/Records/Image/IM71156